MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-06-09-TSPArtModifiedAnnealing.md

 ![Energies During Size Scale Annealing]({{site . url}}/assets/2018-06-09-graphs/sizeScaleEnergies.png)

-The resulting is pictured below:
+The resulting cycle is pictured below:

 ![Cycle After Annealing Based on Size Scale]({{site . url}}/assets/2018-06-09-graphs/afterSizeScale.png)

 So we see that there is improvement from the greedy guess, but it still doesn't look "neat and tidy".